sprecand/engineering-fundamentals/README.md

 for the application name with under ``AZURE_WEBAPP_NAME`` containing ``<your-webapp-name> ``.

 4. Create a new workflow for GitHub where you deploy the latest version of your application which you published before to the registry.
-5. Test your setup by making a change on the codebase (for example make the logo spin faster) and verify that the change is visible on your deployed webapp
+5. Test your setup by making a change on the codebase (for example make the logo spin faster) and verify that the change is visible on your deployed webapp.

 ## PART D - Code Quality